Cod-e-Codes/test-repo/README.md

 > [!TIP]
 > The server will automatically create the config directory if it doesn't exist.
 In development mode, it defaults to `./config`.
 In production, it uses `$XDG_CONFIG_HOME/marchat`.
+>
+> **Note**: The `config/` directory is tracked in git but its contents are ignored to prevent sensitive configuration files from being committed.
+The server will create the directory and any necessary files on startup.

 ### 6. (Optional) Create a client config file
 Create `config.json` in the project root: